nano-o/streamlet/README.md

 As is customary, we refer to a strict majority as a quorum.

 The protocol evolves in consecutive epochs numbered 1,2,3,... during which processes vote for blocks according to the rules below.

 A block consists of a hash of a previous block, an epoch number, and a payload (e.g. a set of transactions); moreover, a special, unique genesis block has epoch number 0.

-A set of blocks forms a directed graph such that `(b1,b2)` is an edge if and only if `b2` contains the hash of block `b1`.
+Thus a set of blocks forms a directed graph such that `(b1,b2)` is an edge if and only if `b2` contains the hash of block `b1`.
 We say that a set of blocks forms a valid block tree when the directed graph formed by the blocks is a tree rooted at the genesis block.
 A valid blockchain (or simply a chain for short) is a valid block tree in which every process has at most one successor, i.e. in which there are not forks.